tinglesoftware/dependabot-azure-devops/docs/updater.md

 > [!WARNING]
-> Use of the Dependabot Updater image is no longer recommended since v2.0; This updater image is considered an internal component within Dependabot and is not intended to be run directly without the use of a credentials proxy.
-See [unsupported features and configuration](../README.md#unsupported-features-and-configurations) for more details on the limitations of this image.
+> **Deprecated;** Use of the Dependabot Updater image is no longer recommended since v2.0; The "updater" component is considered an internal to Dependabot and is not intended to be run directly by end-users.
+There are known limitations with this image, see [unsupported features and configuration](../README.md#unsupported-features-and-configurations) for more details.

 # Table of Contents